anihab/dnaTokenization/README.md

-This repository includes Colab notebooks for building and running a Bacterial DNA tokenizer, as well as analyzing and comparing results.
+This repository includes scripts and Colab notebooks for building and running a Bacterial DNA tokenizer, as well as analyzing and comparing results.

 This code was used for my undergraduate thesis and my contributions to the following papers:
 - [Exploring the Embedding Methods in Genomic Language Models](https://www.cs.utah.edu/research/technical-reports/) (My Thesis)